coursetable/infra/README.md

 This repository details all of the underlying production infrastructure for databases, reverse proxies, and administration tools that the [coursetable](https://github.com/coursetable/coursetable/) abstracts away.

 The infrastructure is currently designed to provision on a monolithic VM.
 However, it is configuration-agonistic.
-Its only dependencies are `docker` and `docker compose`.
+Its pure dependencies are `docker` and `docker compose`.
+Please see [how-to-deploy.md](https://github.com/coursetable/coursetable/blob/master/docs/how-to-deploy.md) for instructions on how to bootstrap a new server.

 Each directory denotes a separate Docker Compose configuration, each with its own network.

-Below is the list of every network and its service (including those defined in [coursetable](https://github.com/coursetable/coursetable/)):
+Below is the list of every network and its attached services (including those defined in [coursetable](https://github.com/coursetable/coursetable/)):
  - **[`traefik`](traefik/)**
     - `traefik`
         - Container Name / Docker Hostname: `traefik`